ajauni01/issue-tracker-updated/README.md

 Contributing
 We welcome contributions to improve and enhance Issue Tracker.
 Feel free to open issues, submit pull requests, or provide feedback to make this tool even better.

-Please follow our Contribution Guidelines when contributing to this project.

 Support
 For any inquiries, assistance, or issues encountered, reach out to us at ajauni01@wsc.edu